 St. Mark’s is a wonderful mixture of the old and the new.
 Our Nave was built between 1888 and 1894.
 The renovated and expanded parish house was dedicated in September 2014.
 Key parts of our building include:

-The nave is our sanctuary, where services are held each Sunday but is also the center of our life as a community.
+The nave is our sanctuary, where services are held each Sunday, but it is also the center of our life as a community.
 It has large, stained glass windows and a tower on the northwest corner of the building.
-There are two street entrances located on A Street, Southeast and on Third Street, Southeast.
-Another entrance, located at the end of the walkway just past the A Street courtyard, is called the Courtyard entrance; a door to the Nave is located inside just to the right of the Courtyard entrance.
+There are two street entrances located on A Street SE and on Third Street SE.
+Another entrance, located at the end of the walkway just past the A Street courtyard, is called the Courtyard Entrance; a door to the Nave is located inside just to the right of the Courtyard Entrance.

-It is our hospitality center on Sundays and is in high demand by both parish and external groups for meetings, seminars, theatrical rehearsals and staging area for events in the nave.
+Baxter Hall is our hospitality center on Sundays and is in high demand by both parish and external groups for meetings, seminars, theatrical rehearsals, and as a staging area for events in the nave.

-Located on the second floor, above Baxter Hall.
-The offices are accessible by elevator.
+Located on the second floor, above Baxter Hall, are the parish offices.
+They are accessible by elevator.

 The Verna Dozier Library is located in the Undercroft.
 If you go down the indoor stairwell, turn right and follow the hallway toward the exit door (from the elevator, turn left and go toward the exit door).
 The glass door to the Verna Dozier Library is on the left, before the steps to the exit door.